Exponential moments of affine processes: Introduction

 \section{Introduction}

 This article investigates the maximal domain of the moment generating function of an affine process.
-An affine process is a time-homogeneous Markov processes $X$ on a finite--dimensional state space $D\subset\mathbb R^d$ whose characteristic function has the following property: There exist a complex--valued function $\phi$ and a $\mathbb C^d$--valued function $\psi$ such that
+An affine process is a time-homogeneous Markov processes $X$ on a finite-dimensional state space $D\subset\mathbb R^d$ whose characteristic function has the following property: There exist a complex-valued function $\phi$ and a $\mathbb C^d$-valued function $\psi$ such that